koushik80/hybrid-infra-azure-intern-project/README.md

 <h1 align="center">IT System Expert Internship Project</h1>

-<p align="left">Welcome to the IT System Specialist Internship Project!
+<p align="left">Welcome to the IT System Expert Internship Project!
 This hands-on opportunity is designed to provide me with real-world experience in managing and maintaining a variety of technologies essential to modern IT infrastructure.
 As an intern in this project, I will have the chance to work with a wide range of tools and platforms, contributing to the setup, configuration, and management of critical systems.
 </p>

 <h3 align="left">Project Purpose: 📓 </h3>